-List everything.
+Do a brain dump and list everything.
 I’m talking breakfast, lunch, dinner, bathtime, bedtime routine, naptime, snack time, dinner prep, exercise, laundry, dishes, cleaning, work, and anything else you do on the daily.

 You can group activities that are always done together, such as “get ready,” instead of listing “brush teeth, fix hair, apply makeup, etc.”

 Draft these onto a piece of paper.